 - Turn off cruise control.
 This will maximize your control of your vehicle.

 - Use windshield wipers and defrosters.
 These will help limit excess moisture on the window and reduce glare.

 - Drive with low beams and fog lights.
 High beams/brights can worsen visibility because they reflect off the fog.

 - Use the right edge of the road as a guide.
 Helps you stay in your lane and not “drift” into the middle lane.

 - Increase your following distance from other cars to ensure you have the proper time to respond to any obstacles.
 A good rule of thumb is to increase your count distance by at least 5 seconds instead of the normal 2 seconds behind another vehicle.

 - Beware of animals on the road.
 Animals, especially white tail deer, feel bolder under cover of fog and are much harder to see.
 The lowered visibility in dense fog means less time for you to see them, and for them to see you.

 What to do if you need to pull over to a safe area due to dense fog

 - Use your turn signal.
 Other drivers may be using your taillights as a guide, so alert them that you're pulling off the road.
 When you are traveling in low visibility areas, signal earlier than you normally would in ideal weather conditions.

 - Pull off away from the road.
 If drivers can't see the shoulder, they likely won't see your vehicle either.

 - Turn on your hazard lights.
 Help other drivers know you're stopped.
 Avoid using flashing lights while driving.
 In many states, hazard light use is not permitted while driving.
-Using the lights can make other drivers think you’re stopped or stalled.
-Also, hazard lights in operation disable your ability to use your turn indicators.
+Using the hazard lights can make other drivers think you’re stopped or stalled and using them may disable your ability to use your turn signals.